Haleshot/Haleshot.github.io/content/post/marimo/index.md

 ## 3. Key Features of marimo

-After diving into marimo, I was blown away by its innovative features.
  Let's break down the key elements that make this tool a game-changer in the world of Python notebooks.

 ### Consistent State